Jonathan Figy

+Jonathan Figy (born 25 August 2001) is a cricketer who plays for the United Arab Emirates national cricket team.
+He is a left-handed batsman.

+Personal life

 Figy was born in Dubai to Indian parents.
 He attended Abu Dhabi Indian School, then in 2017 moved to England to attend Winchester College on a cricket scholarship, where he led the school team in runs in both seasons he played.
-He matriculated to Leeds University in 2019.
+He matriculated to Leeds University in 2019, returning to the UAE in 2023.